 The contest began as a way to educate school children the importance of big trees and has now evolved into a great resource to locate Davidson County's largest and most notable specimen trees.

 Apply for protection for your trees now!

-Do you have a big or favorite in Davidson County?
-Enter it in our contest.
-Now you can add a step towards tree preservation by applying to have your special tree registered as Metro Historic and Specimen Tree.
-Details below.
+Now you can take a step towards tree preservation by applying to have your special tree registered as a Metro Historic and Specimen Tree.